con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Supreme most lord of knowing and what's known, (155)

 The foremost master of imparting Dharma,
 Who shows the meaning of the fourfold seal,[^156]
 The most revered amongst all living beings
-Engaged in going forth on the three paths, (156)
+Engaged in going forth on all three paths, (156)

 [^156]: The four seals (*caturmudrā*, *phyag rgya bzhi*) are the action seal (*karmamudrā*, *las kyi phyag rgya*), the pledge seal (*samayamudrā*, *dam tshig gi phyag rgya*), Dharma seal (*dharmamudrā*, *chos kyi phyag rgya*), and great seal (*mahāmudrā*, *phyag rgya chen po*).

 With glory purified by ultimate truth,
 Most fortunate within the threefold world,
-The celebrated source of all endowements,
+The celebrated source of all endowments,
-Supreme amongst the glorious, Mañjuśrī.
+Supreme among the glorious, Mañjuśrī.
 (157)

+This concludes fifteen verses on the wisdom of performing actions.

 ## 11. Praise for the wisdom of the five *tathāgata*s

 Homage to you, boon granter, best of vajras;
-The summit of existence, homage to you;
+O summit of existence, homage to you;
 Homage to you, whose source is emptiness;
 O Buddha's awakening, homage to you; (158)